 Fire certificate of occupancy.
-A document or emblem issued by the department of safety and inspections indicating the existing structure complies with all state and local safety codes allowing its use as a commercial building or for residential occupancy.
+A document or emblem issued by the city fire marshal department of safety and inspections indicating the existing structure complies with all state and local safety codes allowing its use as a commercial building or for residential occupancy.
 Buildings and dwellings cannot be occupied or used without a fire certificate of occupancy.

 Fire code official.
-The authority specifically designated by ordinance or regulation which is charged with the administration and enforcement of the fire code.
-For the purposes of this chapter the fire code official is the DSI fire safety manager and his or her designees.
+The authority specifically designated by ordinance or regulation which is charged with the administration and enforcement of the Fire Code.
+For the purposes of this Chapter the Fire Code Official is the Director of DSI and his or her designees.
+For the purposes of this Chapter the fire code official is the division chief of the fire inspection division of the department of safety and inspections.
 The fire code official shall include any enforcement officer under his or her supervision or direction.
-The director of DSI shall ensure that any designees under this provision are competent by virtue of certification as a fire inspector, training or experience in fire prevention inspections and enforcement.
+The appointing authority Director of DSI shall ensure that any designees under this provision are competent by virtue of certification as a fire inspector, training or experience in fire prevention inspections and enforcement.

 Fire code.
-The current edition of the Minnesota State Fire Code, pursuant to Minnesota Statutes, § 299F.011, and Minnesota Rule 7510.3510; over which the city fire marshal will have policy oversight.
+The current edition of the Minnesota State Fire Code, pursuant to Minnesota Statutes, section 299F.011, and Minnesota Rule 7510.3510; over which the city fire marshal will have policy oversight.
 Fire marshal.
 The city fire marshal and his or her designee or designees, and shall include any enforcement officer under his or her supervision or direction, or other duly authorized representative.
+The fire certificate of occupancy program shall be issued under the authority of the fire marshal.

 Interested party.
-Any known lessee or tenant of a building or affected portion of a building; or any known agent of an owner, lessee, or tenant; or any other known person who maintains or permits a nuisance.
+For purposes of section 40.06 of this chapter "interested party" means a Any known lessee or tenant of a building or affected portion of a building; or any known agent of an owner, lessee, or tenant; or any other known person who maintains or permits a nuisance.

 Nuisance activity.
-Acts constituting a nuisance under Minnesota Statutes § 617.81, subdivision 2, or two (2) or more violations within a period of twelve (12) months of nuisance provisions of the Saint Paul Legislative Code.
+Acts constituting a nuisance under Minnesota Statute 617.81, subdivision 2, or two (2) or more violations within a period of twelve (12) months of nuisance provisions of the Saint Paul Legislative Code.